developer-zebra/developer-zebra-site/src/ekd/1-9/guide/usage/index.md

 > **IMPORTANT:** Layout-creation UI elements become available when applicable to the layout being created.

 ### Undo
-The undo function allows the keyboard designer to reverse as many as 10 of the most recent actions or commands.
+The undo function allows the keyboard designer to reverse as many as 10 of the most recent actions or commands, subject to the limitations listed below.

 * **Press CTRL-Z to undo the most recent operations(s)**.
 * **There is no "Redo" function**; changes made using CTRL-Z must be reverted manually.